isc-projects/kea/doc/guide/dhcp4-srv.rst

        "renew-timer": 1000,
        "rebind-timer": 2000,

-   # Next we setup the interfaces to be used by the server.
+   # Next we set up the interfaces to be used by the server.
        "interfaces-config": {
            "interfaces": [ "eth0" ]
        },